Docs & FAQs

 Total Data Volume is the count of core business records stored in your app's database or file storage — things like user accounts, videos, images, orders, products, messages, and other key data your app generates.
 It's not measured in bytes or megabytes, but in record count.
 A user registration = 1 record.
 A video upload = 1 record.
 An order = 1 record.

-What happens when I exceed my plan limits?
+What happens when I hit a daily limit?

-We'll notify you when you're approaching your limits.
-If you exceed them, you can upgrade to a higher plan, or purchase dedicated private resources through My Mini Cloud.
+You can upgrade to a higher plan, or purchase dedicated private resources — your own server, database or storage.
 Apps running on dedicated resources don't count toward your plan quota at all.
+Get in touch and we'll size it to what you actually need.

 Tips & Tricks